Being a student often means juggling an exciting yet challenging mix of academic, social, and personal responsibilities.

 - How to Get Started: While the entry barrier is low, affiliate marketing calls for a combination of skills.
 Writing skills and search optimization (SEO) are some of the core skills you need to thrive if using a website.
 Luckily, there are many free and paid resources on the internet to help get started.

 Affiliate marketers are simply online sales reps who use their websites or social media platforms to help businesses generate online leads.
 The concept is relatively easy.
-You create a website that helps buyers make informed buying decisions and then direct them to purchase products from specific websites.
+You create a website that helps buyers make informed buying decisions and then directs them to purchase products from specific websites.

 You earn a commission every time a customer signs up or buys an item through your affiliate links.
 Amazon has the largest affiliate marketing program in the world and supports affiliate marketers from across the globe.